 Current Web Design Trends

-Below is a list of web design trends to keep in mind during 2017.
-They aren’t all new; some are styles that have been gaining and/or maintaining their popularity during 2016.
+In this post is a list of web design trends as at 2017.
+Some styles have become more apparent during 2016.
 These are expected to continue to be in common use for new websites launched in 2017.

 There are also a few fairly new techniques and technologies you may want to implement in your site designs.
 These aren’t necessarily in widespread use yet, but you may want to take advantage of them now to stay ahead of the curve.